-The Organisers of IBSF competitions to be staged on newly constructed tracks shall offer all Members enough training periods for their men's and women's bob teams in advance, during the preceding season, respectively during the same season of the competition within the same season.
+The Organizers of IBSF competitions to be staged on newly constructed tracks shall offer all Members enough training periods for their men's and women's bob teams in advance, during the preceding season, respectively during the same season of the competition within the same season.

-Training runs prior to races are to be offered also on any tracks that have been subject to constructional changes.
+Training heats prior to races are to be offered also on any tracks that have been subject to constructional changes.

-The Organisers of the Winter Olympic Games to be staged on newly constructed tracks shall offer a number of at least 40 training and competition runs prior to the Games to all Members.
-These training runs and competition runs must be offered in the form of two or more International Training periods and/or test events, scheduled throughout the season.
+The Organizers of the Winter Olympic Games to be staged on newly constructed tracks shall offer a number of at least 40 training and competition heats per World-Cup quota prior to the Games to all Members.
+These training heats and competition heats must be offered in the form of two or more International Training periods and/or test events, scheduled throughout the season.
 Video footage obtained by the IBSF during the homologation will be made available to all National Federations.

-Prior to the Games, the Organisers must also hold at least one test competition.
+Prior to the Games, the Organizers must also hold at least one test competition.